Obligation to Pay Child Support

 - how much money the non-custodial parent earns annually, and

-- how many dependant children there are.
+- how many dependent children there are.

-The type of custody arrangement is also a factor, as the guidelines assume that the child spends the majority of his or her time with the parent who is receiving the child support.
+The type of custody arrangement is also a factor, as the guidelines assume that the child spends the majority of his or her time with the parent who is receiving child support.
 The child support calculation also considers whether the child has special expenses related to childcare, healthcare, or other extracurricular and educational activities.

 If the parent who has care of the children is receiving social assistance, he or she has an obligation to make reasonable efforts to obtain child support from the other parent.
-Any child support payments received is then deducted from the total amount of social assistance given.
-A non-custodial parent who is receiving social assistance is still required to pay child support as determined by the federal guidelines.
+Any child support payments received are then deducted from the total amount of social assistance given.
+A non-custodial parent who is receiving social assistance is still required to pay child support as determined by federal guidelines.

 Here is a link to a website that can assist you calculate child support.